Trial Attorneys Serving the State of Louisiana

 Your driving privileges are not the only thing that will be taken away upon a felony DWI conviction.
 You may lose your freedom, job, relationships and positive reputation.
 Few things are more important than your liberties and livelihood, so it’s crucial to protect them at all costs.

-The first two convictions for DWI in Louisiana in a ten year time span will be charged as misdemeanor DWI offenses, 1st offense and 2nd offense.
+The first two convictions for DWI in Louisiana in a ten year time span will be charged as misdemeanors.
 A third DWI arrest within ten years of the previous two convictions will likely be charged as a DWI-3rd offense, which is a FELONY offense.
+A DWI can also be charged as a felony offense, if someone is injured or a fatality occurs as a result of the driver’s intoxication.

 Felony crimes are punishable by jail time and fines, but felony DWI charges include additional requirements in sentencing.